 - If you are currently completing a degree at university, please check with your year abroad coordinator to complete the correct forms in order to apply for an Erasmus grant.

 How long is the programme?

 - We offer 8-week to 9-month Erasmus+ internships with the conditions listed on this page.
 Should you wish to apply for 2 cities – if you are a year abroad student you will need more than 16 weeks which you can combine in 2 locations – please contact us directly to discuss your options (email@example.com).

 How does one teach English?

-- From your induction on day one to your final week, you will be fully supported by a team on-site and have access to online guidance, in order to build your knowledge base and teaching skills to become a confident and effective teacher for your students.
+- From your induction on day 1 to your final week, you will be supported by a team on-site and have access to online guidance, in order to build your knowledge base and teaching skills to become a confident and effective teacher for your students.

 How much TEFL theory will be covered?

 - TEFL theory is presented to you throughout the programme, in an organic fashion.
 This equates to approximately 140 hours (induction, CPD, assignments, and final exams included).

 - During the hours spent at the language school, you will be able to cover the theoretical part of the course.
 We therefore recommend you bring a tablet or laptop to access our online TEFL resources – as wi-fi is available in the language schools.

 - The combination of face to face and distance activity makes our blended learning extremely effective.